Chart Color Schemes

 Educational outcomes in Woodville - Cheltenham fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 University qualification levels in Woodville - Cheltenham stand at 26.8%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 18.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.2%).
-Vocational credentials are held by 29.6% of residents aged 15+, including advanced diplomas (9.3%) and certificates (20.3%).
+Bachelor degrees are most common, with 18.9% of residents holding this qualification.
+Postgraduate qualifications and graduate diplomas follow, at 5.7% and 2.2% respectively.

-Educational participation is high, with 28.3% currently enrolled in formal education.
+Vocational credentials are prevalent, with 29.6% of residents aged 15 and above possessing them.
+Advanced diplomas account for 9.3%, while certificates make up 20.3%.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
 This includes 8.5% in primary education, 7.3% in tertiary education, and 6.3% pursuing secondary education.

 Frequently Asked Questions - Education